IDSIA-NLP/blah7/task2.md

 (4) Write a simple program that finds the sentence identifiers that contain both the drug and a mention of COVID-19.

-(5) In order to reconstruc the sentences, you will have to use a different output format for OGER.
+(5) In order to reconstruct the sentences, you will have to use a different output format for OGER.
 Try with the `text_tsv` format, e.g.

 `curl https://pub.cl.uzh.ch/projects/ontogene/oger/fetch/pubmed/text_tsv/32895599 > 32895599.all.tsv`